RyanGaudion/Verses-Node/REPORT.md

 # Conclusion and Reflection
 On reflection, this prototype application includes all the features I set out to include plus more (bookmarking & notes).
 It fulfills its original goal of allowing me to track my progress through the Bible.

-However, after extensively using this application for the past month I have seen many usability issues with the application (especially on mobile devices).
-The application is barely mobile responsive and shows weird behavior on smaller devices.
+This application is only a proof of concept and hence does have limitations, such as its usability on mobile devices.
+The application is not fully mobile responsive and shows strange UI behaviour on smaller devices.

+To improve this application further I would generally improve the UI, including design consistency as well as mobile responsiveness.
-Due to the usability issues as well as the lack of design consistency, I have created a new branch in the GitHub Repository to work on the user interface.
+In order to do this have created a new branch in the GitHub Repository to work on the user interface.
 These changes won't be deployed with this prototype however you can see below a first draft of the redesigned UI:

+From the application side there is also one improvement I would like to implement.
+Currently the search bar on the history page only searches on text properties of the reading record which does not include the date.
+I would improve the application by either adding the date field to the search index or change the backend logic to recognise date inputs.

 ![New Design 1](./images/NewDesign1.jpg)
 ![New Design 2](./images/NewDesign2.jpg)